MicrosoftDocs/PowerShell-Docs/reference/7.2/PSReadLine/About/about_PSReadLine.md

 ### SelectCommandArgument

 Make visual selection of the command arguments.
+Selection of arguments is scoped within a script block.
+Based on the cursor position, it searches from the innermost script block to the outmost script block, and stops when it finds any arguments in a script block scope.

+This function honors DigitArgument.
+It treats the positive or negative argument values as the forward or backward offsets from the currently selected argument, or from the current cursor position when no argument is selected.

 - Cmd: `<Alt+a>`
 - Emacs: `<Alt+a>`